elliott-diy/Weather2Geo/README.md

 People post screenshots with the Windows weather widget in their taskbar all the time, showing the exact temperature, weather condition, and local time.
 This tool uses the same API as the widget to find cities where those conditions are currently true.

-> ⚠️ This tool works best if used shortly after the screenshot is posted — conditions change fast.
+> ⚠️ This tool works best if used shortly after the screenshot is posted.
+Conditions change fast.

 ---

 ## Features

-* 🌍 **Geolocation from Widgets**: Match weather condition, temp, and time to a list of real cities.
+* **Geolocation from Widgets**: Match weather condition, temp, and time to a list of real cities
-* 🕒 **Timezone-Aware**: Localizes your input to each city’s timezone to compare properly.
+* **Timezone-Aware**: Localizes your input to each city’s timezone for accurate comparison
-* 🗺️ **Clustering**: Groups nearby hits so you don’t get overwhelmed by noise.
+* **Clustering**: Groups nearby hits to reduce noise
-* 🧪 **Extensible**: Tweak tolerance, data sources, and distance for your use case.
+* **Extensible**: Tweak tolerance, data sources, and clustering distance

 ---